wstrange/firebase_dart_ui/README.md

 To use your our own Firebase project to test, you must edit main.dart and enter in your project credentials.
 Also edit example/.firebaserc and enter your project name.

-Build and deploy the example:
+# To build and deploy the example application

 ```
 cd example
-pub build
+pub run builder_runner build  --output build
 firebase deploy
  ```